sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-02.md

 In this session you will get an overview of memory and how it works for Semantic Kernel Agents and LangGraph and learn the basics for how to configure and connect both to Azure Cosmos DB as a memory store for both chat history and/or state management.

-## Activity 2: Create a Simple Agent
+## Activity 2: Create a Simple Banking Agent

-In this hands-on exercise, you will learn how to create a agent using a simple prompt.
+In this hands-on exercise, we will evolve the agent that translated responses into French into an agent that is intended for the banking scenario we are building here.
+We will also take the first step to learning about prompts here as well.

 First, navigate to the `ChatInfrastructure` project in your IDE